autoapply/autoapply/docs/hello-world.md

 # Hello, World!

 This is a step-by-step introduction to autoapply.
-For a quick overview, see the [project homepage](https://github.com/pascalgn/autoapply#usage).
+For a quick overview, see the [project homepage](https://github.com/autoapply/autoapply#usage).

+For an automated way, see [autosetup](https://github.com/autoapply/autosetup).

 ## 1. Prerequisites